Charles T. McCormick: Early life and education

-McCormick was born in Dallas, Texas in 1889.
+McCormick was born in Dallas, Texas, in 1889.
 He studied at the University of Texas at Austin, graduating in 1909.
-He received a Law degree from Harvard Law School in 1912.
+He received a law degree from Harvard Law School in 1912.
 At Texas, he became a brother of the Phi Delta Theta social fraternity.

 Teaching career

-McCormick was a professor in the School of Law at the Austin campus of University of Texas (1922-1926 and 1940-1963).
-During his second tenure there he also served as Dean of the College from 1940–1949.
+McCormick was a professor in the School of Law at the Austin campus of University of Texas (1922–1926 and 1940–1963).
+During his second tenure there he also served as Dean of the College from 1940 to 1949.

-He was a professor in the School of Law at the University of North Carolina (1926-1931) and Northwestern University (1931-1940).
+He was a professor in the School of Law at the University of North Carolina (1926–1931) and Northwestern University (1931–1940).
 He was Dean of the University of North Carolina's School of Law from 1927 to 1931.

 Legacy

 During his tenure as dean, McCormick led the UT Law School through the difficult war years, won approval for a new building, and is widely credited for his efforts to improve the curriculum, the faculty, and the school's national reputation.
 He was an authority on evidence, damages, and federal court procedure, and published extensively in those areas.

 In early 1950s, McCormick became involved in the civil rights movement because of several activists' attempts to attain entrance to the then-all-white university law school.
+McCormick actively resisted integrating the law school and sought to continue segregation.
 The university's response to Sweatt v.
 Painter was to create a colored section of the Law School, with McCormick as Dean.